 Sarah Huckabee Sanders replaces Spicer as White House press secretary

-Sarah Huckabee Sanders will replace Sean Spicer as White House press secretary, it was announced Friday.
+Sarah Huckabee Sanders was promoted Friday to White House press secretary, replacing Sean Spicer in the wake of his abrupt resignation.

-The announcement was made in the press briefing room by Anthony Scaramucci, who was named White House communications director on Friday, the same day Spicer resigned.
+Sanders addressed reporters on camera alongside newly named White House Communications Director Anthony Scaramucci.
+While Spicer's resignation was delivered in apparent protest over the hiring of Scaramucci, the two top officials in the White House press shop worked Friday to project steadiness amid the palace intrigue.

-“The president loves Sarah,” Scaramucci said.
+“The president loves Sarah,” Scaramucci said, announcing Sanders' promotion.
 “He thinks she’s doing a phenomenal job.
 I agree with him.
 I think Reince Priebus and other members of the staff agree.
 And I’m super proud to work with her.
-And I think she’s going to phenomenal as a press secretary.”
+And I think she’s going to be phenomenal as a press secretary.”

-Sanders most recently served as deputy press secretary, increasingly filling in for Spicer during on-camera and off-camera briefings recently.
+Sanders most recently served as deputy press secretary, increasingly filling in for Spicer during on-camera and off-camera briefings.

 The daughter of former Arkansas Gov. Mike Huckabee, Sanders managed her father’s presidential campaign in 2016 before joining Trump’s.